RUNBGD/RUNBGD/src/pages/post/najlepši-pogledi-beograda-the-most-beautiful-views-of-belgrade.md

 Lift je jako star, te vam preporučujem da stepenice budu vaš izbor.
 Mnogi ovo mesto nazivaju najlepšim pogledom na grad.
 Jasno i zašto.

-> The former Bigza building is located at the Fair.
+> The former "Bigz" building is located at the Fair.
 >
 > Parties and various promotions are often held on the top floor, but if you want to go up for no reason, you will have to ask a kind guard at the entrance.
 >